Welcome to Monmouth Comprehensive School, and to our website.

 Cello & Bass

 Mrs R Waters

 Guitar & Bass

 Information for Parents

-The provision of Instrumental Lessons is a Partnership Agreement between Parents and School to offer the widest opportunities for students to broaden their Music education.
+The provision of Instrumental Lessons is a Partnership Agreement between Parents, Gwent Music and School to offer the widest opportunities for students to broaden their Music education.
 Students gain greatly from the study of an instrument, both intellectually and socially through membership of ensembles.

 Parents agree to:

 Provide an instrument (These are sometimes available to borrow from School or Gwent Music Support Service.
 It is also possible to purchase instruments at a discounted price.
-Please ask your instrumental teacher or Miss Patterson for more information)
+Please ask your instrumental teacher or Mrs Ritter for more information)